tc39/notes/es6/2013-03/mar-14.md

-## 8.1 Comments from Istvan, stated by John Neumann
+## 8.1 Comments from István, stated by John Neumann

 - The ECMAscript trademark is rather through.
 We have it in the most important countries, incl.
 US and EU.